 4. Data sharing

-Out of several functions of JSON, the notable one is sharing of data.
+Out of several functions of JSON, the notable one is the sharing of data.
 It is used to establish a connection between front-end and back-end languages for sharing data.
 Firstly, the front-end language is converted to JSON text, which is known as serialization.
 Then, the JSON text is converted to programming data, which is known as deserialization.
-The process of serialization and deserialization is quite fast in JSON, eventually promoting sharing of structured data.
+The process of serialization and deserialization is quite fast in JSON, eventually promoting the sharing of structured data.

 5. Extensive browser support